dcop7/tips_and_guides/workflow/personal_productivity_system.md

 The fix is the same one already used for both: don't create a new artifact every time it recurs.
 No "Roadmap 2027" and "Roadmap 2028" as separate pages or databases, each starting from zero — one database, accumulating roadmap items across every year, with a field distinguishing which year each one belongs to.

 Because a roadmap can span more than one team, it lives directly in Areas, alongside Meetings and Service Catalog, rather than being folded into any single team's page.
 Favorited, same as its Areas-mates.
 Full schema in Part 7.

+A specific year is also often less certain than it looks.
+Something aimed at "2028" is frequently really just *"later than next year, not worth pinning down further yet"* — forcing a firm Year onto it borrows the same false precision that Now/Next/Later already exists to avoid for Projects.
+The fix is the same one: a `Horizon` field (`This year` / `Next year` / `Someday`) carries the honest, low-confidence version by default, and `Year` only gets filled in once a specific year is a real decision, not a guess dressed up as one.

 This is the actionability flow from Part 3 made concrete: a roadmap item starts out closer to a Resource — an idea with more weight behind it than Someday/Maybe, but nothing committed yet — and crosses into Projects the moment Status flips to `In Progress` and a Related Project gets linked.
 The Roadmap row doesn't disappear when that happens; it just sits there as the record of *when the idea became real work*, while the Project itself carries the week-to-week execution.